Parenting, Uncategorized

 Recognising Faces

 Face recognition is a critical cognitive milestone that typically begins around 2 to 3 months of age.
 At this stage, infants can differentiate between familiar and unfamiliar faces, showing a preference for those they know, especially their primary caregivers.
 This ability is essential for forming social bonds and developing trust.
-By 6 months, infants demonstrate increased awareness of their surroundings and can recognise caregivers consistently, which plays a significant role in their emotional security and social development.
+By 6 months, infants demonstrate increased awareness of their surroundings and can recognize caregivers consistently, which plays a significant role in their emotional security and social development.

 Problem-Solving Abilities